 Overview.
-This book (CS:APP2e) is the second edition of a book that
+This book (CS:APP3e) is the third edition of a

-"Introduction to Computer Systems" (ICS).
-The presentation is based on
+called "Introduction to Computer Systems" (ICS).
+The presentation is

-the following principles, which aim to help the students become better
+based on the following principles, which aim to help the students

-programmers and to help prepare them for upper-level systems courses:
+become better programmers and to help prepare them for upper-level

 Students should be introduced to computer systems from the perspective